-In relation to the merger, the main hurdles are:
+In relation to a merger, the main hurdles are:

-- The publication of the draft merger agreement and explanatory report drafted by the legal representative of the merging companies. - The publication of the report of a duly licensed expert appointed by each of the merging companies separately or jointly.
+- The publication of the draft merger agreement and explanatory report drafted by the legal representative of the merging companies. - The publication of the report of a duly licensed expert appointed by each of the merging companies separately or jointly. - The approval of the merger agreement by the shareholders of each of the participating companies. - The publication of the merger agreement and resolution of the shareholders with the NBC.

-- The approval of the merger agreement by the shareholders of each of the participating companies. - The publication of the merger agreement and resolution of the shareholders with the NRC.
+In relation to a public takeover, the main hurdles are:

-In relation to the public takeover, the main hurdles are:
+• The occurrence of the circumstance that will trigger the launch of a bid.

-- The occurrence of the circumstance that will trigger the launch of a bid. - The notification of the decision to launch an offer. - The filing of the offer with the FSA. - The approval of the offer by the FSA, and its subsequent publication. - The notification of the offer to the employees. - The publication of a report evaluating whether the offer is fair and reasonable by the financial adviser appointed by the Management Board of the target company. - The publication of separate reports on the offer and the relevant consequences by the Management Board and the council of the target company. - Acceptance of the offer. - Publication of the result of the offer. - Registration of the transfer of shares to the NRC. - Registration in the Registration Centre, in the case of a joint stock company.
+- The notification of the decision to launch an offer. - The filing of the offer with the FSA. - The approval of the offer by the FSA, and its subsequent publication. - The offer is notified to the employees. - The publication of a report evaluating whether the offer is fair and reasonable by the financial adviser appointed by the Management Board of the target company. - The publication of separate reports on the offer and the relevant consequences by the Management Board and the council of the target company. - Acceptance of the offer. - Publication of the results of the offer. - Registration of the transfer of the shares to the NBC. - Registration in the Registration Centre, in case of a jointstock company.